ogame-tbot/TBot/README.md

   * Alarm: TBot plays a nasty sound if under attack
   * TelegramMessenger: TBot sends you a notice if under attack (requires additional configuration, see [below](#telegram))
 * Expeditions: TBot will handle them for you
-  * TBot can automatically optimize expeditions for your account, sending them from the one or multiple origins.
+  * TBot can automatically optimize expeditions for your account, sending them from one or multiple origins.
 Military expos are supported too, by adding a ship type to the automatically calculated optimal fleet or by manually setting the desired fleet.
 * Brain: TBot has a series of extra functionalities
   * AutoCargo: TBot checks wether your celestials have enough capacity to displace the resources.
 If not, TBot builds ships for you (preferred type taken from settings.json)
   * AutoRepatriate: TBot periodically repatriates all your resources to a single drop celestial.
 You can also specify to leave a set amount of deuterium (only on moons or both moons and planets)